MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-password-monitor.md

 > [!NOTE]
 > Microsoft Edge for Business, the new, dedicated work experience for Microsoft Edge, is in preview today!
 [Try Microsoft Edge for Business](/deployedge/microsoft-edge-for-business), including the switching between work and personal browsing, and let us know what you think.

-This article describes how Password Monitor in Microsoft Edge will be turned on for select users and gives admins the steps to control how monitoring is enabled.
+This article describes how admins can turn on Password Monitor in Microsoft Edge for select users.
+The article also gives the steps to control how monitoring is enabled.

 > [!NOTE]
 > This article applies to Microsoft Edge version 88 or later.